Machine Learning Guided Optimal Transmission Switching to Mitigate Wildfire Ignition Risk: Results

 \subsection{Results and Discussions}

-We compare the proposed ML guided approaches (\textsc{PaS} and \textsc{PaS+ND}) against Gurobi.
-As shown in Table~\ref{tab:results}, \textsc{PaS+ND} performs the best among the three methods in all the evaluation metrics considered, resulting in the lowest average objective value, primal gap, and primal integral and the highest number of wins in terms of primal integral on the test instances. \textsc{PaS+ND} significantly outperforms Gurobi, reducing the primal integral by $30.94\%$ relative to Gurobi.
-Figure~\ref{fig:scatter} shows a scatter plot of the primal integral with \textsc{PaS+ND} and with Gurobi, where each point represents an MILP instance in the test set.
-Many points in the scatter plot lie below the 45-degree line, indicating that \textsc{PaS+ND} often outperforms Gurobi.
-Notably, the biggest gains of \textsc{PaS+ND} are on the hardest instances.
-Additionally, Figure~\ref{fig:pg} shows the primal gap, averaged over the test set, as a function of time. \textsc{PaS+ND} produces high-quality solutions at a faster speed across most time steps compared to Gurobi.
+We compare the proposed ML guided approaches (\textsc{PaS}$^{\textsc{OPS}}$ and \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND}) against Gurobi.
+All the three methods are able to find feasible solutions for all instances in the test set.
+As shown in Table~\ref{tab:results}, \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND} performs the best among the three methods in all the evaluation metrics considered, resulting in the lowest average objective value, primal gap, and primal integral and the highest number of wins in terms of primal integral on the test instances. \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND} significantly outperforms Gurobi, reducing the primal integral by $30.94\%$ relative to Gurobi.
+Figure~\ref{fig:scatter} shows a scatter plot of the primal integral with \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND} and with Gurobi, where each point represents an MILP instance in the test set.
+Many points in the scatter plot lie below the 45-degree line, indicating that \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND} often outperforms Gurobi.
+Notably, the biggest gains of \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND} are on the hardest instances.
+Additionally, Figure~\ref{fig:pg} shows the primal gap, averaged over the test set, as a function of time. \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND} produces high-quality solutions at a faster speed across most time steps compared to Gurobi.